-Alexander Triantis is the third dean of Johns Hopkins Carey Business School and a professor of finance.
+Alexander Triantis became the third dean of Johns Hopkins Carey Business School in 2019.

-Businessweek named Triantis an Outstanding Professor at the University of Wisconsin and the University of Maryland, and he is a two-time recipient of the Smith School’s top teaching award for faculty.
+An expert in the areas of corporate financial strategy and valuation, Triantis has published articles in numerous prestigious academic journals, served on several journal editorial boards, and has consulted and led training for many multinational corporations.
+Businessweek named Triantis an Outstanding Professor at the University of Wisconsin and the University of Maryland, and he is a two-time recipient of Maryland Smith’s top teaching award for faculty.

 Triantis is a member of the board of directors for the Association to Advance Collegiate Schools of Business and served as vice president for global services for the Financial Management Association International.